 The discharge summary shows the importance of proper management of a patient's transition at the time of their hospital discharge or transfer to another healthcare facility, including an interprofessional collaboration that must occur for a successful discharge.
 PGY1 residents are required to complete discharge summaries for every patient they discharge or transfer from the hospital, therefore sub-interns must have experience in completing these summaries.
-Students are required to complete at least one (1) discharge summary using the following guidelines and have it reviewed for feedback from either their resident or Clerkship Faculty.
+Students are required to complete at least one (1) discharge summary using the following guideline.

-• Document completion of at least one (1) discharge summary as an Educational Activity in ETS by selecting "[IMSI] Discharge Summary completion" in the drop-down menu.
+Document at least one (1) discharge summary as an Educational Activity in ETS by selecting "[IMSI] Discharge summary" in the drop-down menu.

-The clerkship faculty or resident will review using the provided guidelines and give feedback.
+The Clerkship Faculty and/or resident will review using the provided guidelines and give feedback.

-Above Meets Below

-Discharge Summary Guideline expectations expectations expectations Feedback
+Discharge Summary grading rubric Above expectations Meets expectations Below expectations Feedback

 Dates of admission and discharge

 Admission diagnoses

 Discharge diagnoses

 Pertinent history and exam on admission

 Pertinent diagnostic data (lab, imaging, etc.)

 Pertinent summary of hospital course

 Brief physical exam at discharge

 Pertinent discharge labs including those pending